How to make easy Cinnamon Sugar that is great for baked treats, toast, or anything you want a sweet topping for.

 We recently used this mix on these Pie Crust Cookies!
 The perfect cinnamon flavor for the cookies.

 This tastes amazing on pretzels, warm popcorn, french toast, pancakes, cookies, honestly all the things!
+This is perfect on our childhood favorite cinnamon toast!

 - Ground Cinnamon